TIBCOSoftware/be-contribution/README.md

 	git clone https://github.com/tibco/be-contribution.git

  Every contribution has a bundled jar which can be used as-is.
+By default this will be an 'uber jar' so it should have all the necessary dependencies.
 It should be under '/module-name/contribution-name/target'.
-E.g.
+E.g. For Elasticsearch 'metric' store,

  	cd /metric/elasticsearch/target